lihaoyi/macropy/readme.md

 - [Quasiquotes](#quasiquotes), a quick way to manipulate AST fragments
 - [Walkers](#walkers), a flexible tool to traverse and transform ASTs
 - [Hygiene](#hygiene), how to avoid weird bugs related to name collisions and shadowing
+- [Expansion Failures](#expansion-failures), what happens when a macro doesn't work.
 - [Expansion Order](#expansion-order) of nested macros with a file
 - [Line Numbers](#line-numbers), or what errors you get when something goes wrong.